By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

 We all do it – when January 1st rolls around we sit down and make resolutions for the New Year.
 Typically those resolutions are ones we believe we will stick to, no matter what!
-I’m sure you’ve thought of excellent ideas to keep your mind, body and soul in their best shape, so here’s to a happy and healthy 2014.
+I’m sure you’ve thought of excellent ideas to keep your mind, body and soul in their best shape, so here’s to a happy and healthy New Year.
 I know you can do it!
 Just be mindful, when you are making resolutions, don’t make them too specific, too vague or too impossible.
 Here are 5 resolutions you shouldn’t write down this year:

 1.)
 I will run everyday no matter what.

 What if it’s icy outside for your run?
 What if you are sore and your joints are achy or your injured from a long run the day before?
 Cross training can be very beneficial like integrating yoga or cycling to alternate your run/jog/walk days so consider a resolution that isn’t so restrictive…”I will commit to moving my body at least 30 minutes four days per week.”

 2.)
 I will only drink green juice and nothing else.

 Don’t get me wrong, green juice is healthy but a variety during a juice only Reboot is important to be sure you take in a full spectrum of nutrients to support your health.
 If you choose to Reboot, be sure to consume a rainbow of colors ranging from green, red, orange, yellow and purple.
 After your Reboot, don’t be afraid to eat fruits and vegetables and other plant-based foods that offer nutrients.

 Vague goals are hard to stick with.
 Saying I will exercise “more” or “eat healthier” is nebulous and harder to stick with.
 Rather, make your goal specific, like I will eat a salad each night with my dinner or I will drink a fresh juice for breakfast instead of a donut on my way to work.

 4.)
 I will switch to just organic produce this year.